Israel, the West Bank and the Gaza Strip travel advice

 The West Bank is divided into three administrative divisions, which fall under varying degrees of administrative and security control between Palestinian and Israeli authorities.

-Ensure that you have the proper and up-to-date identification, travel documentation and authorization if you are travelling to or residing in the West Bank.
+• ensure that you have the proper and up-to-date identification, travel documentation and authorization to obtain your permit

 Travel to and from Gaza Strip

-Entry to and exit from the Gaza Strip is severely restricted.
+Due to the ongoing conflict, entry to and exit from the Gaza Strip is currently extremely limited.

 Travel to and from Jordan